 - It evaporates quickly: This makes it perfect for cleaning porous surfaces, like wood and moisture-sensitive metals.
 It’s also the best cleaner for windows and glass, as it doesn’t streak.

 The best part is denatured alcohol is dirt cheap compared to commercial cleaners.
 A gallon of denatured alcohol will run you about $10 to $15 at your local hardware store.
 If that’s too much at one time, it’s easy enough to buy it in smaller quantities like a quart and even a pint.

 Even though methylated spirits might sound like a godsend, always keep in mind that it’s a toxic chemical.
 Do not let it come in contact with any part of your body, and definitely do not ingest it.
-Ingestion or significant skin-based absorption can cause blindness, or even death.
+Ingestion or significant skin-based absorption can cause blindness or even death.
 For these reasons, keep it away from children and store it in a dark, cool place.

 Like rubbing alcohol, this solution is also highly flammable.
 Never leave it in direct sunlight or near an open flame.
 It’s also always best to work with this chemical in a well-ventilated room to avoid respiratory irritation.